Postgraduate Diploma in Education

 Note: To be admitted to the diploma endorsed in Leadership a candidate must have an appropriate degree, a minimum one-year teacher training course, and have normally completed five year's teaching service and hold a position with leadership responsibility.

-For full entry requirements see the Regulations for the Postgraduate Diploma in Education or use the admission requirements checker.
+For the full entry requirements see the Regulations for the Postgraduate Diploma in Education or use the admission requirements checker.

 The course of study for the Postgraduate Diploma in Education shall comprise courses equivalent to 120 points, excluding EDEM 690 and EDEM 691, from the Schedule to the Master of Education Regulations.
 Not all courses will be offered in any one year.